-When your back is hurting, it often hurts to bend forward, or backwards, or sometimes even both.
+When your back hurts, it often hurts to bend forward, or backwards, or sometimes even both.

-But I’m often asked by patients, ‘what’s most important when my back is not hurting – a good range of movement when bending forward or when bending backwards?’.
+I’m often asked by patients, “What’s most important for my back – being good at bending forward or at bending backwards?”

-Now, imaging what would happen if you gradually lost the ability to bend backwards.
-This stops you taking long strides.
-Gradually you shorten your gait to adapt.
-This places more strain on hips and knees.
+You stop taking long strides.
+You shorten your gait to adapt.
+This places more strain on the hips and knees.
 You can’t run or even jog properly anymore.